praydog/UEVR/README.md

 ## Getting Started

-Before launching, ensure you have installed .NET 6.0.
-It should tell you where to install it upon first open, but if not, you can [download it from here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+Before launching, ensure you have installed .NET 6.0 SDK.
+It should tell you where to install it upon first open, but if not, you can [download it from here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Most people should click x64 in the top left table, under the Installers column, next to windows.

 Download the latest release from the [Releases page](https://github.com/praydog/UEVR/releases)